Uma Thomas

-Uma Thomas is an Indian politician serving as a member of the Kerala Legislative Assembly, representing Thrikkakkara assembly.
-She won the 2022 Thrikkakara byelections with a margin of 25,016 votes, which were held due to the death of her husband P. T. Thomas.
-Uma Thomas is the lone woman member from INC in Kerala Legislative Assembly.
+Uma Thomas is an Indian politician from Kerala.
+She is a member of the Kerala Legislative Assembly, from Thrikkakkara Assembly constituency in Ernakulam district representing Indian National Congress.

+Thomas first became an MLA winning the 2022 Thrikkakara byelections with a margin of 25,016 votes, which were held due to the death of her husband P. T. Thomas.
+Then, Uma Thomas was the lone woman member from INC in Kerala Legislative Assembly.

+She retained the seat for the Congress in the 2026 Kerala Legislative Assembly election from Thrikkakkara.
+She polled 83,375 votes and defeated her nearest rival, Pushpa Das of the CPI (M), by a margin of 50,211 votes.
+She recorded the highest margin of victory among the 11 women winners in 2026.

 Accident

 She fell from 20 feet height from a temporary stage set up in the Jawaharlal Nehru International Stadium Kochi on 29 December 2024.
 The Mridanga Vision and Oscar Events had organized a Bharatnatyam event in a bid for Guinness Book of World Record.